 H – Hearing Protection There are many people who’ve lost hearing or have severe damage to their ears.

 P – Preservation of Night Vision.
-Silencers contain muzzle blast reducing flash.
+Silencers contain muzzle blast-reducing flash.
 You don’t become night blind.
 This is a benefit to soldiers and law enforcement officers.

-Remember to always be safe with firearms and don’t forget your eyes and ears.
+Remember always to be safe with firearms, and don’t forget your eyes and ears.